K. D. Johnson

-Kadarius "K. D." Johnson (born May 25, 2001) is an American college basketball player for the Auburn Tigers of the Southeastern Conference (SEC).
-He previously played for the Georgia Bulldogs.
+Kadarius "K. D." Johnson (born May 25, 2001) is an American basketball player for Keila Coolbet of the Latvian-Estonian Basketball League.
+He previously played for the Auburn Tigers and the Georgia Bulldogs.

 High school career

 Johnson played basketball for Southwest DeKalb High School in Decatur, Georgia.
 As a junior, he averaged 21.9 points, 5.9 rebounds, 5.3 assists and 4.5 steals per game, receiving Georgia Class 5A Player of the Year honors.
 Johnson played a postgraduate season at Hargrave Military Academy in Chatham, Virginia.
 He averaged 26.2 points, 7.4 assists, 4.7 rebounds and 3.1 steals per game per game, leading his team to a 37–4 record and the Final Four of the National Prep Tournament.
 A four-star recruit, he committed to playing college basketball for Georgia in October 2019, despite never having an official visit, over offers from Texas A&M, Tennessee and Ole Miss, among others.